-Geoff brings to AstiVita a vast amount of capabilities in his 14 year history with the Tamawood Group including Chief Financial Officer and Company Secretary.
+Geoff brings to AstiVita a vast amount of capabilities in his 15 year history with the Tamawood Group as Chief Financial Officer and Company Secretary.
 Further, he has an in depth knowledge of the renewable energy sector as head of the successful Renewable Energy Certificate trading business established in 2004.
 He has assisted AstiVita in his role as Company Secretary since 2009.
+He is also a Non-executive director of Advanced Nano Technologies Ltd. since 16 March 2016.